-20 This information should be retrievable from the service catalogue (see section 3.5.1).
+&lt;sup>25 This information should be retrievable from the service catalogue (see section 3.5.1).

-22 For guidance: the parties' essential contractual commitments, that create rights which can be enforced by law.
+&lt;sup>27 For guidance: the parties' essential contractual commitments, that create rights which can be enforced by law.

-- (iv) Continued service provision to a divested group entity: services can continue to be provided by the current intra-group provider to entities divested from the group as part of resolution/restructuring.
-Service provision should continue for a reasonable period following the divestment of the group entity, e.g. 24 months. - 36.
-Resolution-resilient features are expected for all intra-group or third-party contracts underpinning relevant services.
+- (iii) Support in transfer or termination: in the case of the transfer of a service provision because of resolution/restructuring, the current provider should ensure the orderly transition of the service provision to a new recipient or to a new provider.
+Where required, including in the case of termination/expiry during resolution/restructuring, the provider should ensure the continuity of the service provision under the same terms and conditions for a reasonable period, e.g., 24 months; and - (iv) Continued service provision to a divested group entity: services can continue to be provided by the current intra-group provider to entities divested from the group as part of resolution/restructuring.
+Service provision should continue for a reasonable period following the divestment of the group entity, e.g., 24 months. - 36.
+Resolution-resilient features are expected for all intra-group or third-party contracts underpinning relevant services (including relevant ICT services).
 Banks are expected to analyse their relevant contracts to identify whether they are resolution-resilient.
 In this context, a distinction can be made between contracts to which EU law applies and contracts to which third-country law applies. - 37.
-For the purposes of this guidance, EU contracts are those for which the governing law and jurisdiction of the contract is that of an EU Member State23.
+For the purposes of this guidance, EU contracts are those for which the governing law and jurisdiction of the contract is that of an EU Member State.
 The provisions of BRRD Title IV Chapter VI provide for resolution-resilience notably in the context of the exercise of powers by the resolution authority. - 38.
-For this reason, for EU contracts the bank is not expected to negotiate specific resolution-resilient clauses (subject to paragraph 40 below), but instead to show that, where it is not explicit in the contract, the counterparty has been made aware of the applicable powers and their effect on the contractual relationship.
+For this reason, for EU contracts the bank is not expected to negotiate specific resolution- resilient clauses (subject to paragraph 40 below), but instead to show that, where it is not explicit in the contract, the counterparty has been made aware of the applicable powers and their effect on the contractual relationship.
 This is in order to mitigate the likelihood of a challenge to the use of a resolution power.
 The preferred way to achieve this is to include a reference in the contractual arrangements, but a notification to the counterparty could be considered sufficient as long as the bank has documentary evidence of the notification in written form. - 39.
-As there are national specificities in the transposition of the BRRD powers, the existence of some exceptional cases, where the IRT may request the bank either to include explicit clauses or to provide other forms of assurance (e.g. legal opinions) that the powers of the resolution authorities could be effectively applied, is not ruled out. - 40.
-In addition, in the case of an open bank bail-in resolution strategy (either preferred or variant), EU contracts are expected to include explicit clauses to ensure their resolution- resilience in the implementation of business reorganisation plans, unless this is already achieved under the contract. - 41.
+As there are national specificities in the transposition of the BRRD powers, the existence of some exceptional cases, where the IRT may request the bank either to include explicit clauses or to provide other forms of assurance (e.g., legal opinions) that the powers of the resolution authorities could be effectively applied, is not ruled out. - 40.
+In addition, in the case of an open bank bail-in resolution strategy (either preferred or variant), EU contracts are expected to include explicit clauses to ensure their resolution-resilience in the implementation of business reorganisation plans, unless this is already achieved under the contract. - 41.
 Third-country contracts underpinning relevant services are expected to explicitly provide for the resolution-resilient features and to recognise that the contract may be subject to the exercise of resolution authority powers to suspend or restrict rights or obligations ('stay powers') under the BRRD.
-Banks could indicate that powers to prevent termination, suspension, and modification are subject to the condition of continued payment as contractually agreed.
+Banks could